top of page

 What Is a Revocable Living Trust?

 A revocable living trust is a legal document you create during your lifetime that holds title to your assets and directs how they will be managed and distributed.
-As the grantor, you typically serve as your own trustee while alive and competent, maintaining complete control over all assets in the trust.
+As the grantor, you typically serve as your own trustee while alive and competent, maintaining full control.
 You can amend, modify, or revoke the trust at any time.

-Upon your death or incapacity, a successor trustee you have designated steps in to manage or distribute the trust assets according to your instructions — without court involvement.
+When you die or become incapacitated, a successor trustee you have designated steps in to manage or distribute the trust assets according to your instructions without any court involvement.

-California's probate process is notoriously costly and time-consuming.
+California's probate process is notoriously time-consuming and expensive.
 Estates that go through probate are subject to statutory attorney and executor fees calculated as a percentage of the gross estate value, and the process can take a year or more.
-A fully funded living trust bypasses probate entirely, which saves your family significant time, money, and stress.
+A fully funded living trust bypasses probate entirely.

-Additionally, probate proceedings are public record in California.
-A living trust keeps your financial affairs private.
+Probate proceedings are also public record in California.
+A living trust keeps your financial affairs and distribution instructions private.

-• Transfer your assets to your chosen beneficiaries without probate
+• Transfer your assets to beneficiaries without probate

-• Designate a successor trustee to manage your finances seamlessly if you become incapacitated
+• Designate a successor trustee to manage your finances if you become incapacitated

-• Provide detailed instructions for asset distribution, including staggered distributions to younger beneficiaries
+• Provide detailed distribution instructions, including staggered distributions to younger beneficiaries

 • Hold real estate, bank accounts, investment accounts, business interests, and other assets

 A living trust only controls the assets that have been properly transferred into it.
-"Funding" the trust means retitling assets — real property, financial accounts, business interests — into the name of the trust.
+"Funding" the trust means retitling assets real property, financial accounts, business interests into the name of the trust.
 An unfunded or partially funded trust may leave assets subject to probate.
-Our attorneys guide clients through the funding process to ensure the trust works as intended.
+Our attorneys guide clients through the funding process to make sure the trust functions as intended.

 Living Trusts for Married Couples

-Married couples may use a joint living trust or separate trusts depending on their circumstances.
+Married couples may use a joint living trust or separate trusts depending on their situation.
 For blended families, significant separate property, or estate tax planning purposes, separate trusts may offer advantages.
-We help couples evaluate the right structure for their situation.
+We help couples evaluate the right structure.

 bottom of page